Preserving History. Inspiring Culture. Creating Experiences.

 Dr. Vasilis Makris, originally from Athens, Greece, came to Indiana in 1979 to pursue his education.
 He earned degrees from Valparaiso University, Loyola University Chicago, and Indiana University School of Medicine before completing his ophthalmology residency at the Indiana University Medical Center.
 In 1993, he founded Makris Vision Group in Muncie, where he later added an accredited ambulatory surgery center.
 Outside of medicine, he has developed neighborhoods and designed and built clinics, surgical centers, homes, and commercial facilities.
 He is also a collector of unique European automobiles.
 His scientific background and visionary mindset play a significant role in shaping the design and development of The Carnegie on Main.

 Julie’s story has always been rooted in movement.
 Trained at Interlochen Arts Academy and the North Carolina School of the Arts, she grew up learning how to connect emotion, space, and storytelling through dance.
-Her career moved far beyond the stage — from teaching and choreographing for studios, universities, casinos, and professional sports teams to designing interiors, curating immersive environments, shaping ambience, and planning experiences that make people feel something.
-Her work has been featured in Dance Spirit Magazine.
+Her career moved far beyond the stage—from teaching and choreographing for dance studios, owning her own performing arts center, working in dance departments at several universities, casinos, productions, and professional sports dance teams—to designing interiors, curating immersive environments, shaping ambience, and planning experiences that leave a lasting imprint.
+Her work has been featured in Dance Spirit Magazine, ESPN, music videos, rock concerts & festivals, the Special Olympics, as well as the Girl Scouts of America National Conference.
 Julie sees every project as choreography, balancing light, flow, storytelling, and human attention to create moments that stay with people.
 With a Bachelor of Science in Organizational Leadership from the University of Indianapolis, she pairs her creative instincts with strong strategy and structure, allowing her to dream boldly and bring those visions to life with clarity and purpose.

 Together, Vasilis and Julie approach the restoration of the Carnegie not simply as a building project, but as a cultural offering—something enduring, enriching, and deeply meaningful for Fortville and beyond.